bsj17/bsj17.github.io/_posts/2022-10-17-JabraNotification.md

 tags: [HeadPhones,Teams,PowerShell]
 comments: true
 ---
-It happen again...
+It happend again...
 I was in meeting and suddenly all become so quiet.
-My headphones died or everyone else stopped talking.
+Everyone must have stopped talking or my headset died.
 You guess it...
 I really like my Jabra Evolve 65.
-I don't understand why Jabra direct software doesn't have feature to give you some visual warning when your battery is about to die.
-It gives you warning earlier (I think about 30%) and then you forget about it until it's too late.
+But I don't understand why Jabra direct software can't have feature to give you some visual warning when your battery is about to die.
+It gives you audio warning too early (I think about 30%) and then you forget about it until it's too late.

-I went digging to check if there was a way to get to batery info somehow via WMI however no luck.
+I started digging to check if there was a way to get to batery info somehow via WMI however no luck.
 Documentation says nothing about it.

 Trying to get some cli commands by running jabra-direct.exe did actualy revealed a clue.
  ![jabraCli](../assets/img/jabra1.png){: .mx-auto.d-block :}